You have different options for what to do after university.

 They offer a set amount of time of structured training and development.
 The company or organisation will decide how the scheme is structured.

-Find out more about graduate jobs on the My World of Work website.
+Find graduate jobs on the My World of Work website.

 Internships are sometimes called 'work experience' or 'work placements'.
 They give you a chance to develop your skills and have more to put on your CV before applying for jobs.